Packard Eight: In the market

 The five-passenger sedan was Packard's best-selling model for years.
 This helped Packard become the best-selling luxury brand between 1924 and 1930, as well as selling almost twice as many abroad as any other marque priced over US$2000.

+Packard Eight (1946-1950)

+When Packard reintroduced the Packard Eight, they also introduced the Packard Station Sedan to offer a popular "woodie" appearance starting in 1948 with the modified body style, then adopting a commonly called ponton appearance.